Federal Contractor Mergers and Acquisitions – Government Contracts

-If you are involved in mergers and acquisitions of companies that include federal government contracts, one of the main concerns when comparing novation vs assignment, and probably most important to the buyer is how the rights, obligations, and ability to collect revenue pass on the buyer.
+If you are involved in mergers and acquisitions of companies that include federal government contracts, one of the main concerns when comparing the FAR novation vs assignment of contract clause, and probably most important to the buyer is how the rights, obligations, and ability to collect revenue pass on the buyer.

 Are the FAR novation requirements being met?
 Is there a violation of the Anti-Assignment Clause?
 What about SBA affiliation issues?
 With any buy-sell transaction involving federal government contracts, the parties must understand the difference between novation and assignment of contract.
 Furthermore, a valid novation requires the consent of the other party.